 The fuel filler flap release is located on the floor, outboard of the driver's seat.

 The filler flap is on the right-hand side of the vehicle.
 Pull the lever to release the flap.

-To remove the filler cap, turn it anticlockwise approximately 1⁄2 a turn, until a slight resistance is met.
+To remove the filler cap, turn it anti-clockwise approximately 1⁄2 a turn, until a slight resistance is met.
 Continue to turn the cap a further 1⁄4 turn and remove it from the filler neck.
-The cap, which is held by a retaining strap, can be stowed over the hook on the flap to allow easy access to fill the tank.